-CGC's model of cognition and search, like CGCB's, is based on a procedural view of decision-making.
-Each leading type implies a generically unique, pure adjusted guess in each game, which maximizes its expected payoff given the beliefs regarding others' guesses implicit in the type.
+In CGC's model of cognition and search, each leading type implies a generically unique, pure adjusted guess in each game, which maximizes its expected payoff given the beliefs regarding others' guesses implicit in the type.
 (The leading types all specify best responses to some beliefs.)
-Each type is thereby naturally associated with algorithms that process hidden payoff information into decisions, which CGC use as models of cognition.
-Given the need to go beyond Occurrence (Section 2a) and the lack of a well-developed theory of cognition and search, the goal was to add enough restrictions to extract the signal from subjects' look-up sequences but not so many that they distort its meaning.
-CGC derived types' minimal search implications under conservative assumptions, based on Occurrence and Adjacency, about how cognition determines search (CGC (2006, Section I.B)).
+Each type is thereby naturally associated with algorithms that process hidden payoff information into decisions, which CGC used as models of cognition.
+Given the need to go beyond Occurrence and the lack of an accepted theory of cognition and search, the goal was to add enough restrictions to extract the signal from subjects' search sequences but not so many that they distort its meaning.
+CGC derived types' minimal search implications under conservative assumptions, based on Occurrence and Adjacency, about how cognition determines search [CGC 2006, Section I.B].

-&lt;sup>19 CGCB and CGC made no claim that durations are irrelevant, just that durations don't deserve priority.
-CGCB (Table IV) present some results on durations under the heading of "gaze times".
+23 CGCB and CGC made no claim that durations are irrelevant, just that durations don't deserve priority.
+CGCB [Table IV] present some results on durations under the heading of "gaze times".

-&lt;sup>20 Spezio, Wang, and Camerer's (2006) eye-tracking methods have an advantage in avoiding this ambiguity.
+24 Spezio, Wang, and Camerer's [2006] eye-tracking methods have an advantage in avoiding this ambiguity.